mjf2019/IUST_MSCN_Dataset/README.md

     python standard_pre_data_integration.py

-Run following command for create 55 features for all class of dataset:
+Run following command.

-    python dataset_stanard.py
+    python dataset_standard.py

+NOTE: Feature count depending on the netflow scale, it will be from 43 to 56 features.
 NOTE: standard_dataset is for analysis each class in different of congestion in network.

 For combination of different classes at different levels: